Sylvie-C/your-free-artiverse-supabase/README.md

 ## Stack

-NextJS, TypeScript, TailwindCSS, Supabase, react-hook-form, next-intl, zod.
+NextJS v15.1.3, React 19, TypeScript v5, TailwindCSS, Supabase, react-hook-form, next-intl, zod.

-Use of SupabaseAuth for subscription, login, update(upload files) features, with "zod" as database schema validator.
+Use of SupabaseAuth for subscription and login features, with "zod" for database schema validation.
-Use of next-intl for translations feature.
+Use of next-intl for translations.
 Use of react-hook-form for client side subscription and login forms.

 ## Deploy on Vercel